fenago/puppet-course/quickstart/md/Lab_7.md

 In this lab, we\'ve gained an understanding of Puppet modules, including an introduction to the Puppet Forge module repository.
 We\'ve seen how to search for the modules we need and how to evaluate the results, including **Puppet Approved** and **Puppet Supported** modules, operating system support, and download count.

-We\'ve looked at using the `r10k` tool to download and manage Puppet modules in your infrastructure and how to specify the modules and versions you need in your Puppetfile.
-We\'ve worked through detailed examples of using three important Forge modules:
-`puppetlabs/apache`, `puppetlabs/mysql`, and
-`puppet/archive`.

-Introducing the standard library for Puppet, we\'ve covered the use of `ensure_packages()` to avoid package conflicts between modules, the `file_line` resource, which provides line-level editing for config files, and a host of useful functions for manipulating data, as well as looking at the Pry debugger.
+We\'ve looked at using the `r10k` tool , covered the use of `ensure_packages()` to avoid package conflicts between modules, the `file_line` resource.

-To fully understand how modules work, we\'ve developed a simple module from scratch to manage the NTP service, hosted in its own Git repository and managed via a Puppetfile and `r10k`.
-We\'ve seen what metadata modules require and how to create it and validate it using `metadata-json-lint`.

-Finally, we\'ve looked at some of the features of more sophisticated modules, discussed uploading modules to the Puppet Forge, and outlined some considerations to bear in mind when you\'re deciding whether to start a new module or extend and improve an existing one.
+Finally, we\'ve looked at some of the features of more sophisticated modules and discussed uploading modules to the Puppet Forge.

-In the next lab, we\'ll look at how to organize your Puppet code into classes, how to pass parameters to your classes, how to create defined resource types, and how to structure your manifests using roles, profiles, and how to include classes on a node using Hiera data.